makerdao/community/governance/votes/Executive vote - April 26, 2021.md

 	* Allows MIP amendments to use the Weekly Governance Cycle for the first 3 months after a MIP has passed.
 	* Allows for multiple MIP amendments to happen in one proposal.
 * [MIP4c2-SP8: MIP 9 Amendments](https://forum.makerdao.com/t/mip4c2-sp8-mip-9-amendments/6793)
-	* Introduces a second Collatoral Greenlight poll date on the 1st Monday of each month.
+	* Introduces a second Collateral Greenlight poll date on the 1st Monday of each month.
 * [MIP4c2-SP13: MIP0 Amendments](https://forum.makerdao.com/t/mip4c2-sp13-mip0-amendments/6758)
 	* Adds a procedure for tagging MIP Sets and clarifies the responsibilities of relevant actors.